oroinc/orocommerce/src/Oro/Bundle/InventoryBundle/Resources/doc/api/inventory_level.md

 #### get_subresource

-Retrieve the record of the organization a specific inventory level belongs to.
+Retrieve a record of the organization a specific inventory level belongs to.

 #### get_relationship